arctumn/Curriculum/Pedro-Lopes-CV.md

 - Updated NuGet packages to supported, secure versions.
 - Refactored outdated controller validations and removed deprecated libraries.

+- **.NET Framework Soap Services → .NET 10 Rest API**
+- Refactored a .NET 4.6 Framework Soap to Rest
+- Streamlined and standardized the API flow to be (Controller -> Service -> Repository)
+- Optimized badly performant SQL Queries, to Indexable and SARGABLE queries
+- Updated NuGet packages to supported, secure versions.
+- Added CICD to the project
+- Converted from windows to linux and docker support for the app
 ---

 ### Additional Angular & .NET Projects (Conkord)